-It’s quite strange that in the past, coffee was the only pick-me-up, and people can do so many things under its influence.
-Today, you come across different drugs to help people achieve society’s definition of productivity.
+It’s quite strange that in the past coffee was the only pick-me-up, and people could do so many things under its influence.
+Today, we come across different drugs to help people achieve society’s definition of productivity.
 You have the classic coffee for a jittery energy boost, Adderall for superior focus, Racetams for creative and cognitive boosts, and now, Adrafinil.
 Need to outperform a colleague at work?
 Need to perfect that exam?
 Adrafinil, a type of nootropic, might just be the drug you need.
+That is why they call it smart pills, or genius pills.

 What are Nootropics?